“D’vine Days”

 Acrylic on Canvas, 16” x 20”

-This painting is a tribute to a special chapter in my life—my years in Mesa, Arizona, and a wine bar called D’vine.
+This painting is a tribute to my years in Mesa, Arizona, and a wine bar called D’vine.
 When I first moved to Arizona from Hawaii, I was searching for a place to share my art.
-I drove around with paintings in the car, hoping someone would say yes.
-D’vine did more than that, they welcomed me with open arms.
+I drove around with paintings in the car, hoping someone would let me hang my art.
+D’vine welcomed me with open arms.

-They let me hang paintings from floor to ceiling throughout the space.
-If a piece sold, the staff would run credit cards for me and/or hold the cash until I picked it up.
+They let me hang paintings from floor to ceiling throughout their restaurant.
+If a painting sold, the staff would run credit cards for me and/or hold the cash until I picked it up.
 The owner and manager were incredibly supportive, and over time, I started working there as a hostess, which helped me get to know customers and staff even better.
 It wasn’t just a place to hang art, it became a second home and a family.

-This painting is an abstract self-portrait of sorts…me, sitting at the bar, enjoying a glass of wine, surrounded by vibrant memories and pieces of myself.
-Though I’ve since moved to New York, D’vine still stands today under the same ownership, and I carry those memories with so much gratitude.
+This painting is an abstract self-portrait of sorts.
+It’s of me, sitting at the bar, enjoying a glass of wine, surrounded by vibrant memories and pieces of myself.
+Though I’ve since moved to New York, D’vine still stands today under the same ownership, and I’ll always think of them with love and gratitude.